Milwaukee Attorneys Providing Defense for the Trucking Industry

 Contact Transportation Industry Defense Attorneys at Kerkman Wagner & Dunn

-Our attorneys investigate the cause and nature of an accident, exposing actions on the part of car drivers that contributed or caused a truck accident.
+Our defense lawyers investigate the cause and nature of an accident, exposing actions on the part of car drivers that contributed or caused a truck accident.
 To schedule an appointment to learn about the resources we have available to help defend you, contact the law office of the Kerkman Wagner & Dunn today.